Sweeny91/WebScrape_NASA_Application/README.md

 - - -

-## Step 3 - Submission:

-To submit your work to BootCampSpot, create a new GitHub repository and upload the following:
+# Deliverbles:

+In this GitHub repository the following deliverables:

-1. The Jupyter Notebook containing the scraping code used.
+1. The Jupyter Notebook containing the scraping code used -> mission_to_mars.ipynb

-2. Screenshots of your final application.

-3. Submit the link to your new repository to BootCampSpot.

-4. Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

-# Deliverables:
+    * This was used to create the html table used in the index.html front end framework

+2. The python script used to scrape to required data outlined in the rubric -> scrape_mars.py

+3. The final python script used to run the flask app and return the ultimate deliverables -> app.py